Morning, Tuesday, 29th April 2025

 This conference will assess next steps for degree apprenticeships in England.

-Sessions will examine potential implications for providers, learners and employers, including the possibility of universities withdrawing from delivering degree apprenticeships.
-Potential impact on skills gaps across sectors and on social mobility will be considered, particularly for employees who lacked access to HE earlier in life.
+Delegates will examine potential implications for providers, learners and employers, including the possibility of universities withdrawing from delivering degree apprenticeships.
+Potential impact on skills gaps across sectors and on social mobility will also be considered, particularly for students who lacked access to HE earlier in life.

-- Growth and Skills Levy: assessing implications of the new levy - impacts on degree apprenticeships - strategies for adaptation - unresolved issues - potential opportunities
+- Growth and Skills Levy: assessing implications of the new levy and impact on degree apprenticeships - strategies for adaptation - potential opportunities

-- Level 7 funding removal: effects on providers and employers - addressing factors for potential university withdrawal - skills gaps - impact on public sector training
+- Level 7 funding changes: effects on providers and employers - addressing factors for potential university withdrawal - skills gaps - impact on public sector training

 - Skills England: priorities, role and responsibilities - influence on training availability - skills base monitoring - relationships with stakeholders